CumulusNetworks/docs/content/nvue-reference/Show-Commands/Platform.md

 ## <h>nv show platform hardware</h>

-Shows platform hardware information on the switch, such as the base MAC address, model and manufacturer, memory, Cumulus Linux release, serial numner and system MAC address.
+Shows platform hardware information on the switch, such as the base MAC address, model and manufacturer, memory, Cumulus Linux release, serial number and system MAC address.

 ### Version History